 One Way System

 There will be a one-way system in operation in the church before and during the service.
-Entry will be via Copnor Road, exit will be controlled in a socially distanced way, both via the side passage.
+Entry will be via Copnor Road, exit will be controlled in a socially distanced way, both via the side passage and the front door.
 From the main sanctuary into the tea room, use the north door (the one you normally use).
 From the tea room into the sanctuary, go via the kitchen and then the south door (sanctuary/kitchen door).
 If you are familiar with the one way system for anniversaries and fellowship meals, it is the same.

 Social Distancing Within Church

 Within the church building you are requested to keep a safe distance from others, according to government rules.
 Social distancing has been defined as: “people should be 2 metres apart or more than 1 metre apart as well as taking extra steps to stay safe (such as wearing face coverings)”.
 You will see a floor sticker to remind you of this.